Karl Darlow: Loan to Hull City

 On 31 January 2023, Darlow joined Championship club Hull City on loan for the remainder of the 2022–23 season.
-The terms on his loan meant that Darlow could not be recalled, despite Newcastle facing a goalkeeping shortage ahead of the 2023 EFL Cup final on 26 February.
+The terms of his loan meant that Darlow could not be recalled, despite Newcastle facing a goalkeeping shortage ahead of the 2023 EFL Cup final on 26 February.
 He made his debut for Hull on 25 February, in a 1–0 away loss to Bristol City.

 Leeds United

 On 29 July 2023, Darlow joined Championship club Leeds United on a three-year deal for an undisclosed fee.
 He made his first appearance for the club on 9 August in their 2–1 EFL Cup victory over Shrewsbury Town.

 On 5 April 2025, against Luton Town, Darlow started for Leeds in a 1–1 draw, replacing Illan Meslier as first-choice goalkeeper.
 He went on to start all of Leeds' remaining games in their successful promotion back to the Premier League, and he was praised for his performances.

+On 21 March 2026, Darlow recorded back-to-back clean sheets for Leeds in a 0–0 draw against Brentford in the Premier League.
+It was the first time he made back-to-back clean sheets in a Premier League season since 2017–18 with Newcastle.
+In July 2026, it was reported he left Leeds as a free agent when his contract expired on 30 June.

+Manchester United

+On 14 July 2026, Darlow signed for Manchester United on a free transfer, signing a two-year contract.
+He made his debut on 16 September 2026 in a 3–2 League Cup defeat to Brighton & Hove Albion at Old Trafford.

 International career

 In addition to England, Darlow was eligible to represent Wales as his grandfather Ken Leek, a former Wales international forward, was born in Ynysybwl.
 The Football Association of Wales confirmed Darlow had declined an invitation to be included in the Welsh squad for a friendly match against Austria on 6 February 2013.

-Then Wales manager Ryan Giggs approached Darlow in March 2018 to be included in the Wales squad.
+Then-Wales manager Ryan Giggs approached Darlow in March 2018 to be included in the Wales squad.
 Darlow advised he was currently concentrating on winning back his place in the Newcastle starting line-up.
 In November 2020, Darlow stated his ambition to play for England, saying: "It's the one thing that as a child you want to do" and "[He] would love nothing more".
-However in September 2024, Darlow was called up to the Wales senior squad for the first time for the Nations League matches against Turkey and Montenegro.
+However in September 2024, Darlow was called up to the Wales senior squad for the first time for the UEFA Nations League matches against Turkey and Montenegro.
 He made his debut for Wales on 9 September 2024, starting in the 2–1 win against Montenegro.